John C. Calhoun: Slavery

 Calhoun led the pro-slavery faction in the Senate, opposing both total abolitionism and attempts such as the Wilmot Proviso to limit the expansion of slavery into the western territories.

-Calhoun's father, Patrick Calhoun, helped shape his son's political views.
-He was a staunch supporter of slavery who taught his son that social standing depended not merely on a commitment to the ideal of popular self-government but also on the ownership of a substantial number of slaves.
+Calhoun's father, Patrick Calhoun, was a staunch supporter of slavery who taught his son that social standing depended not merely on a commitment to the ideal of popular self-government, but also on the ownership of a substantial number of slaves.
 Flourishing in a world in which slaveholding was a hallmark of civilization, Calhoun saw little reason to question its morality as an adult.
-He further believed that slavery instilled in the remaining whites a code of honor that blunted the disruptive potential of private gain and fostered the civic-mindedness that lay near the core of the republican creed.
-From such a standpoint, the expansion of slavery decreased the likelihood for social conflict and postponed the declension when money would become the only measure of self-worth, as had happened in New England.
-Calhoun was thus firmly convinced that slavery was the key to the success of the American dream.
+He believed that slavery instilled in white people a code of honor that fostered civic-mindedness.
+From Calhoun's standpoint, the expansion of slavery decreased the likelihood for social conflict and postponed the decay of when money would become the only measure of self-worth, as he believed had happened in New England.
+Calhoun was firmly convinced that slavery was the key to the success of the American dream.

 Whereas other Southern politicians had excused slavery as a "necessary evil", in a famous speech on the Senate floor on February 6, 1837, Calhoun asserted that slavery was a "positive good".
-He rooted this claim on two grounds: white supremacy and paternalism.
+He rooted this claim on three grounds: white supremacy, paternalism and capitalism.
 All societies, Calhoun claimed, are ruled by an elite group that enjoys the fruits of the labor of a less-exceptional group.
-Senator William Cabell Rives of Virginia earlier had referred to slavery as an evil that might become a "lesser evil" in some circumstances.
+Senator William Cabell Rives of Virginia had earlier referred to slavery as an evil that might become a "lesser evil" in some circumstances.
 Calhoun believed that conceded too much to the abolitionists: